 What are the differences between plastic and metal mouthpieces?

 We offer a variety of materials in order to meet different player requirements, and also to make it easier for players to try a Wedge mouthpiece.
-Materials include black Delrin plastic, Acrylic, and brass with silver or gold plating.
-We also offer stainless steel trumpet mouthpieces, but only by special order.
+Materials include black Delrin plastic, clear Acrylic plastic, and brass with silver plating.
+(Brass with gold plating is available by request.)

 Delrin is very tough and resistant to chemicals.
 Acrylic is far more brittle and can crack if dropped on a hard surface.
 Delrin would just bounce.
 Acrylic can craze or crack if exposed to some chemicals, such as solvents or alcohols.
 That is why you should never clean an Acrylic mouthpiece with alcohol.